Want to Save this Recipe?

 Have you made baked pasta with roasted vegetables before?
 If you haven’t, you just have to try this amazing recipe inspired by a dish we loved in France.
 It’s perfect for an easy summer meal!
+Check out all of these Green Vegetables.

 I recently shared that I used to think I didn’t like eggplant (can’t even remember why I had that in my head), but I decided to give it another chance last year and have slowly started to change my mind.
 I’ve even caught myself ordering it at a restaurant and craving it in dishes at home—what a turn around!